 You can buy a smashing but affordable tuxedo and 1) look excellent, 2) wear it again at the next formal event and 3) choose from a wider variety of styles, which (if you’re lucky) may even satisfy the matchy-matchy demands of bridezilla.

-Perhaps another factor is at play here as well, one that’s even simpler.
-In America, the number of events requiring formal wear has steeply declined.
+Perhaps another factor is at play here: formal events are on the decline here in America.
 More people are postponing marriage, and in the weddings we do attend – you might see the father of the bride in a Hawaiian shirt, not a tuxedo.

 Photo courtesy of Daniel Lobo on Flickr